Apply Windows Patches on NCache Server

 Required steps are:

-Stop the cache by right click on IP address of the node in NCache Manager under your cache cluster.
+Stop the cache.
 If this node is part of multiple cache clusters, you need to stop this node/cache from all cache clusters.
 This will start state transfer process and data will be re-adjusted on other nodes available in the cluster.

 2. Stop NCache Service